iSoftStoneGroup/EazyBuilder/README.md

 # **Contact us**

-- Welcome to pay attention to eazybuilder, if you encounter problems in use, you can join the group discussion (the QR code picture will be updated weekly)
+- Welcome to pay attention to eazybuilder, if you encounter problems in use, you can join the group discussion)

 - **Welcome to join the communication group.
 You can scan WeChat QR code below and invite you to join the group.
 Please specify to join easybuilder**